top of page

 When you dive underwater, the pressure surrounding you increases rapidly.
 For every 10 meters (about 33 feet) you descend, the water pressure increases by approximately one atmosphere (1 ATA).

-Let's take a look at the below anatomy of the ear and see what happens when you descend into the water:
+Let's take a look at the anatomy of the ear below and see what happens when you descend into the water:

 • Inner ear—The inner ear is not mechanically or hydraulically connected to its surroundings, so there is nothing to clean or check in it.